 Murdered: Siphiwe Nhlapo

-Nhlapo, who was gay, was killed in his Kliptown, Soweto home.
-He was strangled and had acid poured over his face.
+Nhlapo was killed in his Kliptown, Soweto, home in September 2011.
+He had been strangled, with acid poured over his face.

-Last week, it was reported that Nhlanhla was finally in police custody after being arrested earlier for a hijacking in Dobsonville, Soweto.
+The suspect, who has not yet been named, was arrested last month for a hijacking in Dobsonville, Soweto.
 Police only realised later that he was the same man accused of Nhlapo’s murder.

 There have also been a number of similar murders in Cape Town but these have not been conclusively connected to the Gauteng incidents.
 Police have previously stated that they are investigating the possibility that a gang could be targeting gay men in these areas.